Challenges at Trial Posed by The Duty to Mitigate Damages in Employment Discrimination and Termination Cases

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will address tips and tricks for Plaintiff’s and Defendant’s counsel presenting evidence at trial regarding Plaintiff’s mitigation of damages.
+This CLE course will address tips and tricks for Plaintiff’s and Defendant’s counsel presenting evidence at trial regarding Plaintiff’s mitigation of damages.

 - Duty to mitigate